St. Paul, Alaska: Harbor seals, sea lions, walrus, whales

 Harbor seals breed on Otter Island, several miles southwest of St. Paul Island, but nonetheless are often seen off St. Paul shores.
 Occasionally, Steller sea lions haul out on St. Paul, but usually take refuge in the rookery at Walrus Island, some 10 mi northeast of St. Paul.
 On extremely rare occasions, grey whales, orcas, and walrus are observed offshore.

 Blue fox

 The Blue fox is a subspecies of the Arctic fox.
 Endemic to the island, the fox can be found roaming the hills and climbing the cliffs as it scavenges for food.
-Though clearly able to capture the occasional gull, foxes near the town prefer to scavenge garbage and explore the fishing docks and Processing Plant.
-Kits hide under storage containers and gobble a fisherman's offered scraps.
-Some kits shed their dark color much faster than their siblings and adopt a fluffy white/grey coat by mid-September.
-Foxes inhabiting areas farther from the human dwellings boast a more aggressive and territorial manner.
-Edging the fur seal rookeries, the two species cohabit easily.
+Though able to capture gulls, foxes near the town prefer to scavenge garbage and explore the fishing docks and processing plant.
+Foxes inhabiting areas farther from the human dwellings exhibit a more aggressive and territorial manner.

 Reindeer

-A large herd of reindeer roam the island.
-Of domesticated Russian stock, 25 reindeer were introduced to the island in the fall of 1911, but, after a peak of 2,046 organisms in 1938, the number decreased to 8.
+A large herd of reindeer roam the island of domesticated Russian stock, 25 reindeer were introduced to the island in the fall of 1911, but, after a peak of 2,046 organisms in 1938, the number decreased to 8 by 1950.
+By the 1960s, the herd had recovered from this population bottleneck, and as of 2017 numbered around 400.